 Yan Pascal Tortelier

-Mr. Tortelier has enjoyed a long association with Chandos Records, resulting in an extensive catalogue of recordings, notably with the BBC Philharmonic and Ulster Orchestra, and including award-winning cycles of the orchestral music of Debussy, Ravel (featuring his own orchestration of Ravel's Piano Trio), Franck, Roussel, and Dutilleux.
-He has also conducted discs of repertory ranging from Hindemith and Kodály to Lutosławski and Karlowicz.
+Mr. Tortelier has enjoyed a long association with Chandos Records, resulting in an extensive catalogue of recordings, notably with the BBC Philharmonic and Ulster Orchestra, and including award-winning cycles of the orchestral music of Debussy, Ravel (featuring his own orchestration of Ravel’s Piano Trio), Franck, Roussel, and Dutilleux.
+He has also conducted acclaimed discs of repertory ranging from Hindemith and Kodály to Lutosławski, and Karłowicz.
 Recent releases for Chandos include the Ravel piano concertos coupled with Debussy’s Fantaisie, with pianist Jean-Efflam Bavouzet, and a disc of works by Florent Schmitt with the São Paulo Symphony.
 In the 2013-14 season, Mr. Tortelier added to his catalogue with the release of an entire disc of Stravinsky, once again collaborating with Jean-Efflam Bavouzet.